rust-lang/rust/text/1522-conservative-impl-trait.md

 Using just `-> impl Iterator`, this would not be possible to reproduce.

-Since there has been no proposals so far that would address this in a way that would conflict with the fixed-trait-set case, this RFC punts on that issue as well.
+Since there have been no proposals so far that would address this in a way that would conflict with the fixed-trait-set case, this RFC punts on that issue as well.

 ### Limitation to free/inherent functions